Research topics

 M.-G. Di Benedetto and L. De Nardis, Consonant gemination in Italian: the affricate and fricative case, submitted to Speech Communication, 2019.

-A. Esposito and M. G. Di Benedetto, "Acoustic and perceptual study of gemination in Italian stops", J. Acoust.
+"Acoustic and perceptual study of gemination in Italian stops", J. Acoust.
 Soc.
 Am. vol. 106, n.
 4, Pt.
 1, pp. 2051–2062, October 1999.